76 Best Things To Do in NYC [updated 2023]

 Other interesting museums in the city

 As with practically everything in New York, this city has a cultural offer that surpasses that of any city in the world.
-It is difficult to calculate how much time we would need to visit all its incredible museums, but if you have time or you are passionate about art and culture, take a look at these other museums that will not leave you indifferent:
+It is difficult to calculate how much time we would need to visit all its incredible museums, but if you have time or are passionate about art and culture, check out these other museums that will not leave you indifferent:

 22. Defy vertigo from the top of the Empire State Building

-The Empire State Building is New York's most iconic landmark, and from its observation deck you can enjoy wonderful views of the Big Apple.
-You can go up at sunrise, just before sunset, or even go up at night: whatever you choose it will be an experience that you will surely remember with nostalgia many years later.
+The Empire State Building is the most iconic building in New York, and from its observation deck you can enjoy wonderful views of the Big Apple.
+You can go up at sunrise, just before sunset, or even at night: whatever you choose it will be an experience that you will remember with nostalgia many years later.

-For this, I definitely recommend you to buy your Empire State tickets online in advance to avoid the queue at the ticket office, to be able to choose the best time to climb the Empire State and avoid the large crowds of tourists who, of course, have this visit among their priorities when visiting New York.
+To do this, I definitely recommend you to buy your tickets online for the Empire State in advance to avoid the queue at the ticket office, to choose the best time to climb the Empire State and avoid the large crowds of tourists who, of course, have this visit among their priorities when visiting New York.

 23. For the bravest, The Edge

-24. Visit Harvard University in Boston from New York City
+24. Visit Harvard University, Boston from New York City

-On this tour you will also see MIT and learn everything you need to know about the city and its customs, which contrast with the hustle and bustle of New York.
-The best part?
+During this tour, you will also be able to see MIT and they will explain everything you need to know about the city and its customs, which contrast with the hustle and bustle of New York.
+The best part of all?
 In the evening you'll be back at your hotel in the Big Apple ready to continue your trip.

 25. The lights of the city, best seen from the tour bus